Fix Slow LCP and Clunky Checkouts to Stop Losing $1.4M a Year

 Integrating AI for Personalized Smooth Journeys

 I've worked on AI onboarding and personalized report generators, and what I've found is that AI can enhance the user experience without sacrificing performance.
 It's about smart integrations.
 Tapping into AI for personalized shopping recommendations or dynamic content, all while ensuring the core site remains lightning-fast.
 This fulfills your hunger for AI-driven personalized shopping, allowing you to create truly bespoke digital interactions that elevate the luxury experience, not degrade it.
+For example, we added an AI recommendation engine that runs on the server side.
+It adds only 50 milliseconds to the page load time.
+But it increased average order value by 15%.
+AI can be fast and effective if done right.

 AI can enhance personalized shopping experiences on luxury sites without impacting performance.